nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed on your machine.
 You can follow the guide [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html) for more information.
-2. Download the latest version of Task Buddy from our GitHub repository.
+2. Download the latest version of NUS Buddy from our GitHub repository.
 3. Copy the `.jar` file to the folder you want to use as the home directory for the application.
 4. To launch the app, run the command `java -jar {filename}.jar`.